Inria in a few words

 - History of Inria Philippe Flajolet: algorithms and their applications

 - © DGA History of Inria Gérard Le Lann, a pioneer of the Internet and distributed algorithms

 History of Inria

-From the infancy of computer science to the digital dominance of today, Inria's history dates back more than forty years.
+From the infancy of computer science to the digital dominance of today, Inria's history dates back more than fifty years.
 We look back at the four key periods in Inria's history:

 - 1967-1973: IRIA tries to find its bearings